Have you recently Googled one of your highest-performing posts, only to find lackluster search results? If your post is missing rich results, read on.

 Often with the big green check, you'll also notice a few little text yellow warnings.
 These are nothing to worry about.
 Just expand that section and take a closer look at the warnings.
 From there you can decide if it's something you want to fix.

-For instance, missing a recipe category is a simple fix, where as missing step videos or images is a much more involved task and neither will prevent you from displaying rich results.
+For instance, missing a recipe category is a simple fix, where as missing step videos or rich results images is a much more involved task and neither will prevent you from displaying rich results.

 So everything looks great.
 You have a green check mark and a few warnings, but no errors.
 Your structured data (thanks to Tasty Recipes 😉 ) is in tip-top shape.
 Why aren't your recipes getting rich search results!?!
 Google is the boss, that's why.